brandon-k-lord/integrations/README.md

 This was a great experience to drive an initiative of such magnitude.
 Core systems are extremely large systems that come with books of API documentation.
 I effectively documented API flows in layers for both systems (internal and external) that was essential to identifying requirements.
 This integration was primarily a backend project and consisted of few design requirements.

 It was projected to increase output 10-15%.
-Most financial instituions do not have a dedicated role for this function.
+Most financial Institutions do not have a dedicated role for this function.
 It was projected that business units could focus on other tasks with the decrease in time spent on this task.

 I was repurposed during the development phase but played an essential role in the early stages that required months of planning and designing.